 The first step to fix the process is to enable the branch protection for master (or whatever branch you use as main branch).

-This will permit anyone to commit directly to master.
+This will stop anyone from committing to master directly.
 Instead they will need to create a new branch and a pull request.
 The pull request can then be reviewed, either manually or automatically, preferably both (Giving better code reviews — Medium).